datafolklabs/cement/doc/source/dev/interfaces_and_handlers.rst

             validator = my_validator
         ...

-When ``handler.register()`` is called to register a handler to an interface, the validator is called and the handler object is passed to the validator.
+When ``CementApp.handler.register()`` is called to register a handler to an interface, the validator is called and the handler object is passed to the validator.
 In the above example, we simply define what members we want to validate for and then call ``interface.validate()`` which will raise ``cement.core.exc.InterfaceError`` if validation fails.
 It is not necessary to use ``interface.validate()`` but it is useful and recommended.
 In general, the key thing to note is that a validator either raises